PitcherFfionLily/WoodyDebris-DataPipeline/README.md

 - **Corrections/masscorrect_deadwood_bci50ha.csv**: Contains corrections to applied for indivudal columns across whole dataset for cases where certain errors appear multiple times across the datasets.
 This file is inputed into the .rmd to be used to apply the corrections.
   - *file* column specifies the formatted .txt file the correction is being applied to.
   - *colname* column specifies the column the error to be corrected occured.
-  - *OldValue* the exisiting value that need to be changed.
+  - *OldValue* the exisiting value that needs to be changed.
   - *NewValue* the correct value to be inserted.
   - *notes* details of the cause of the error, why it must be changed.
 - **Corrections/newcodesadd_bci50ha.csv**:The file contains new descriptive codes for woodydebris samples translated from recurring descriptive notes in the raw data.
 This file is inputed into the .rmd and adds a new code columns to the input data named coded_notes.
-A letter based code is basted where it is TRUE, as specified in the newcodesadd_bci50ha.csv file.
+A letter based code is pasted where it is TRUE, as specified in the newcodesadd_bci50ha.csv file.
   - EX- The piece was not found
-  - DP- The piece diameter is below 200m or fully decomposed.
+  - DP- The piece diameter is below 200mm or fully decomposed.
   - PN- The piece was present but could not be measured that year. i.e it was covered by another piece
   - AA- The piece has cracked and is opening
   - SD- The piece is breaking into little pieces